April 17, 2023

 With the overarching theme “Translation of research, new discoveries and education into clinical practice and public health to eliminate HPV and related diseases globally”, conference participants will hear about the latest research findings, scientific news, best practice updates and get opportunities for educational and networking exchanges.

-We look forward to seeing you in Kyoto!
+We look forward to seeing you in Washington DC!

 Prof Suzanne Garland & Prof Toshiyuki Sasagawa